readium/guided-navigation/examples/read-aloud/README.md

   "guided": [
     {
       "role": ["paragraph"],
+      "text": {
-      "text": "This text has a footnote in the same resource {noteref} and an endnote {noteref}.", "children": [
+        "plain": "This text has a footnote in the same resource and an endnote.", "ssml": "This text has a footnote in the same resource <readium:noteref id="note1" /> and an endnote <readium:noteref id="note2" />.", "language": "en"
+      },
+      "children": [
         {
           "role": ["noteref"],
+          "id": "note1",
           "text": "[1]",
           "children": [
             {